 “Immaterial.
-You have power.
-You are no longer subject to ordinary human laws.”
+You have magic, and that means you are not subject to human laws.”

-She exhales as though the thought of returning was poison within her, and I wait, letting her restart the conversation.
-“I don’t… I still don’t know if you can help me.”
+She exhales as though the thought of returning was burning her, and I wait, letting her restart the conversation.
+“I don’t . . .
+I still don’t know if you can help me.”

-“I can,” I say, soft.
-“I can help you.
-I can help you learn to control your powers.
-I can help you to create and maintain a new life in which you will need no help and never need fear human law.
+“I can try,” I say, soft.
+“I cannot and will not force anything, but if you’re willing to work with me, I can help you learn to control your powers.
+I can help you to create and maintain a new life in which you will need no help and never need fear human law enforcement.
 That is what I do, Snow.
 Are you willing to trust me?”

 A crucial wording.
 Not whether she trusts me, but that she is willing to work toward that trust.

 She stares at me, swallowing repeatedly.
 Looks down at her white-gloved hands, then back at me.
-And then she says my favorite words: “So how do we start?”
+And then she says my favorite words: “So how do we do this?”

 This is why I do what I do.